Omar-Farrag/Bankist-App/README.md

 ## Description

-A banking application that can help a user keep track of deposits and withdrawals using an appealing, easy-to-use interface
+A banking application that can help a user make deposits and withdrawals to his/her account using an appealing, easy-to-use interface

 ## How to use the App